Gilgunnia: Remnants and legacy

 There are now no buildings left at Gilgunnia and it is not immediately apparent these days why the roads from Cobar, Hillston, Nymagee and Euabalong all meet at this locality.
 There are some remnants of mining activity, the Battery Tank, and the old market garden.
 There is also the old village's cemetery.
+Those buried there include Henry Kruge; his wife, Sidwell who had later remarried, lies in Cobar Cemetery.

 There is a rest area on Kidman Way, near the former site of the village, which commemorates Gilgunnia and its former inhabitants.
 At the rest area, there is also a plaque commemorating the Kruges, the first settlers in the area and founders of Old Gilgunnia.